AnuruddhaEkanayake/js-currencyformat-library/README.md

 # js-currencyformat-library

-This is a simple javascript library to add Thousand separator to text input values and this will neglect non-numeric except dot.
+This is a simple javascript library to add Thousand separator to text input value and this will neglect non-numeric except dot.